Outreach & Engagement

 In an effort to foster greater cooperation with other societies and to help diversify the work presented at the PSA Biennial Meetings, the PSA invites cognate societies to propose sessions as part of the meetings.
 These sessions are typically held on the opening morning of the meeting.

 The PSA has long offered travel grants early-career and independent scholars who are U.S. citizens or at U.S. institutions through the generous grant from the National Science Foundation.
 Since 2016, the PSA has also offered travel grants to early-career scholars from outside the U.S. in an effort support our members throughout the world.
 These grants have also supported our sponsored scholars and more recently our UPSS initiatives.
-You can help support this effort by donating here.
+Donate to support PSA travel grants.

 In an effort to foster greater cooperation internationally and to engage with scientists, the PSA is affiliated with other associations.